Quantum physics informed neural networks for multi-variable partial differential equations: Results

 To reduce computational cost and accelerate training the network can be "pre-trained", i.e. we can train the network in the beginning just by using the initial condition loss which does not require derivative calculations.

 The network is then trained for 300 epochs with 258 points distributed on the $T(x,0)$ which greatly reduces computational times.
 Afterwards the network is trained on the equation full domain with all of its loss function components.
-Cosine annealing with warm restarts is employed to prevent the network from convering to global minima (\cite{loshchilov2017sgdrstochasticgradientdescent}).
+Cosine annealing with warm restarts is employed to prevent the network from converging to global minima (\cite{loshchilov2017sgdrstochasticgradientdescent}).

 By minimizing the total loss, the QPINN learns a solution that is consistent with the PDE, boundary and initial conditions, and the quantum model constraints.
-After 1000 training epochs, the network successfully converges to an accurate solution of the equation (Fig. \ref{fig:heat_heatmap}).
-The loss function decreases steadily throughout the training process, except for a spike at epoch 500, ultimately reaching a value on the order of \(10^{-3}\) (Fig. \ref{fig:heat_loss}).
-This result demonstrates the capability of QPINN in solving PDEs but suggests also that further improvements can further enhance the method's precision.
-Further details about the simulation constraints and overheads are discussed in the Appendix.
+After 1000 training epochs, the network successfully converges to an accurate solution of the equation (Fig. \ref{fig:tavola_heat}).
+The loss function decreases steadily throughout the training process, except for a spike at epoch 500, ultimately reaching a value on the order of \(10^{-1}\) (Fig. \ref{fig:heat_loss}).